apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Manipulation/insert_EN.md

 INSERT INTO test (c1, c2) SELECT * from test2
 ```

-4. Insert into table `test` with specified label
+4. Insert into table `test` with specified partition and label

 ```
-INSERT INTO test WITH LABEL `label1` SELECT * FROM test2;
+INSERT INTO test PARTITION(p1, p2) WITH LABEL `label1` SELECT * FROM test2;
 INSERT INTO test WITH LABEL `label1` (c1, c2) SELECT * from test2;
 ```